- 41 units available

 Reletting fees shouldn’t affect your credit score as long as you pay them, but if you cannot pay and it goes to collections, it may affect your credit score.

-Yes, in most situations you are able to rent again after breaking a lease.
+Yes, in most situations, you can rent again after breaking a lease.
 You may need to pay a lease-break fee or other fees to get out of the lease.